 Households who are food insecure and spend more than 27% of their income on food items have difficulty paying for necessities such as housing, utilities, healthcare, and nutrition.

-People often face this conflict, and their trade-offs appear impossible.
-They usually have to go for either sleeping on their roofs, eating healthy, or being on the prescribed medical treatment.
+People often face this conflict, and the trade-offs seem impossible.
+They usually have to choose between sleeping on their roofs, eating healthy food, or receiving prescribed medical treatment.

 Health Effects of Food Insecurity